febryardiansyah/translation_to_english/README.md

 i made this using flutter (dart language) and firebase ML kit by google

-Package that i use on this app :
+Packages that i use on this app :
 - translator: ^0.1.4
 - flutter_screenutil: ^1.0.2
 - firebase_ml_vision: ^0.9.3+5